cosmo3769/mern-skeleton-backend/mern_skeleton_backend.md

 ```

 The **list** controller function finds all the users from the database, populates only the **name, email, created, and updated** fields in the resulting user list, and then returns this list of users as JSON objects in an array to the requesting client.

+###### Loading a user by ID to read, update, or delete

+All three API endpoints for read, update, and delete require a user to be loaded from the database based on the **user ID(value)** of the user being accessed.

+* Loading